tonyRyo/My-CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving(2 laps for clock-wise and 2 laps for counter clock-wise), recovering from the left and right sides of the road.
+I used a combination of center lane driving(Sample training data plus 2 laps for clock-wise and 2 laps for counter clock-wise), recovering from the left and right sides of the road.

 For details about how I created the training data, see the next section.